gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Hood's muffled voice said from under her blanket.
-"After Sensei Tumbly and Shady Ann and others made it okay for santas to marry santas and elves to marry elves, a few troublemakers got carried away and started saying we should throw out all the other rules too.
+"After Sensei Tumbly and Shady Ann and others made it okay for santas to marry santas and elves to marry elves, some people got carried away and started saying we should throw out all the other rules too.
 Nobody took them seriously at first.
 People get odd notions sometimes,